What do we teach?

 At the Academy of Western Martial Arts (AWMA), we believe that the quickest path to mastery in any martial art is found in a thorough understanding of how, when, and where to use technique.
 Our classes are designed from the ground up to maximize student comprehension.
 All our students have to do is show up.

-If real medieval martial arts and an awesome workout is what you're looking for, sign up here.
+If combative martial arts, an awesome workout, and swords are what you're looking for, sign up here.

 Q: What do I need to start classes?